 One contact opens the door to a range of different teams including:

 - The Child Development Service providing a co-ordinated, multi-agency assessment and follow up services to pre-school children with complex needs.

-- The Birth to Three Portage Service providing home-based teaching service for babies and very young children up to the age of 3.
+- The Birth to Three Portage Service providing home-based teaching for babies and very young children up to the age of three.